ceticamarco/backup.sh/README.md

 adopt this practice while using the `--extract` option to avoid password leaking in shell history.

 ### Backup extraction
-`backup.sh` can also be used to extract the encrypted backup as well to verify the integrity of the backup data.
+`backup.sh` can also be used to extract and to verify the encrypted backup.
 To do so, use the following commands:

 ```sh
 $> ./backup.sh --extract <ENCRYPTED_ARCHIVE> <ARCHIVE_PASSWORD>